-- 1.5 The application is supported by a Design and Access Statement, Planning Statement, Heritage Statement, Flood Risk Assessment, Landscape Statement, Preliminary Assessment of Land Contamination, Sustainability Statement, Tree Survey and Ecological Assessment. - 1.6 The application site is outside the Conservation Area and the village does not have Development Limits.
+- 1.6 Additional details have been prepared to show the ridge heights of properties on the west side of Back Lane by both the applicants and neighbours in an attempt to show the relationship of the proposals to neighbouring dwellings.
+The initial drawings were based on estimation of heights of the dwellings on the west side of Back Lane, following criticism that the agents drawings contained incorrect heights a measured survey has been undertaken.
+The final streetscape drawings were received on 20th March 2017 and have been the subject of re-consultation to neighbours. - 1.7 The application is also supported by a Design and Access Statement, Planning Statement, Heritage Statement, Flood Risk Assessment, Landscape Statement, Preliminary Assessment of Land Contamination, Sustainability Statement, Tree Survey and Ecological Assessment. - 1.8 The application site is outside the Conservation Area and the village does not have Development Limits.
 Newton-on-Ouse is classed as an Other Settlement in the settlement hierarchy.
-However Linton on Ouse & Newton on Ouse are a quoted example of a cluster villages within the Council's adopted Interim Planning Guidance.
+However Linton-on-Ouse & Newton-on-Ouse are a quoted example of cluster villages within the Council's adopted Interim Planning Guidance.